Thurston00/DayZ-CommunitySamples/README.md

 To contribute to this repository, please make a pull request with your changes or additions.
 Any changes or additions that have not been tested will be rejected.

+You must ONLY upload source (unbinarized, unobfuscated and uncompressed) files.
+Anything else will be rejected.

 ## File Structure

 When contributing to this repository, you must follow the structure below: